Heatblur-Simulations/f-4e-manual/src/intro/air_to_air.md

 air-to-air victories.

-The total number of air-to-air kills attributed to the F-4E Phantom II, combining both the USAF and USN, is estimated to be around 107 during the Vietnam War.
+The total number of air-to-air kills attributed to the F-4E Phantom II, combining both the USAF and USN, is estimated to be around 21 during the Vietnam War, includeing 4 MIG-19s, 17 MiG-21s.
 However, this figure may vary across sources.
+In total F-4C/D/E Variants shot down 107 MiG Jets hence the name "Biggest distributor of MiG parts".

 Despite its effectiveness, the F-4E faced challenges in close-quarters combat due to the initial absence of an internal cannon.
 Modifications, including the addition of an M61 Vulcan cannon,